-Matters Voting percentage of shareholders participated Alteration of the Articles of Association of the Company % of vote in Favour: 99.9997% % of vote in Against: 0.0003% Appointment of Mr. Deep Jaggi (DIN 09412860) as a Whole-Time Director % of vote in Favour: 99.9928% on the Board of Directors of the Company designated as Chief Executive % of vote in Against: 0.0072% Officer
+Matters Voting percentage of shareholders participated Alteration of the Articles of Association of the Company % of vote in Favour: 99.9997% % of vote in Against: 0.0003% Appointment of Mr. Deep Jaggi (DIN 09412860) as a Whole-Time Director on the Board of Directors of the Company designated as Chief Executive Officer

-Ms. Mukesh Siroya (ICSI Membership No. F5682), Proprietor, M/s M Siroya & Company, Practicing Company Secretaries, acted as the Scrutinizer, for conducting the Postal Ballot process, in a fair and transparent manner.
+Ms. Mukesh Siroya (ICSI Membership F5682), Proprietor, M/s M Siroya & Company, Practicing Company Secretaries, acted as the Scrutinizer, for conducting the Postal Ballot process, in a fair and transparent manner.